bbauska/W3Cx-3of5/README.md

 A common remark from Web designers is: \"we do not want a heading content displayed systematically after a \<nav\>, or an \<aside\> element\...\"

-<b>BEST PRACTICE #1:</b> In order to NOT display the heading content on screen the recommended technique is described in <a href="https://www.paciellogroup.com/blog/2012/05/html5-accessibility-chops-hidden-and-aria-hidden/">this article by Steve Faulkner</a>.
+<b>BEST PRACTICE #1:</b> In order to NOT display the heading content on screen the recommended technique is described in <a href="https://www.paciellogroup.com/blog/2012/05/html5-accessibility-chops-hidden-and-aria-hidden/" target="_blank">this article by Steve Faulkner</a>.
 Do not use display:none or visibility:hidden in your CSS stylesheet, as in that case the heading content will never be vocalized by screen readers, and more generally by assistive technologies.

-As an illustration of the recommended technique, see <a href="https://jsbin.com/savabo/edit?html,output">this JSBin version of the blog example</a> that hides the \<h2\>Navigation menu\</h2\> from the \<nav\>\...\</nav\> element, using the CSS technique explained in the above link.
+As an illustration of the recommended technique, see <a href="https://jsbin.com/savabo/edit?html,output" target="_blank">this JSBin version of the blog example</a> that hides the \<h2\>Navigation menu\</h2\> from the \<nav\>\...\</nav\> element, using the CSS technique explained in the above link.

-<b>BEST PRACTICE #2:</b> It is not advised to include interactive content (links, controls etc) that is hidden offscreen it is in fact a violation of the <a href="https://www.w3.org/TR/WCAG20/)">W3C WCAG 2.0 Guidelines</a>.
+<b>BEST PRACTICE #2:</b> It is not advised to include interactive content (links, controls etc) that is hidden offscreen it is in fact a violation of the <a href="https://www.w3.org/TR/WCAG20/)" target="_blank">W3C WCAG 2.0 Guidelines</a>.
 All interactive content must have a visible focus indicator (and be on screen when focused).

 <h4>Embedding a table of contents and adding a &lt;main&gt; element</h4>